awsdocs/aws-storagegateway-user-guide/doc_source/initiator-connection-common.md

 ### Customizing Your Linux iSCSI Settings<a name="CustomizeLinuxiSCSISettings"></a>

-After setting up your initiator, we highly recommend that you customize your iSCSI settings to prevent the initiator from disconnecting from targets\.
+After setting up the initiator for your gateway, we highly recommend that you customize your iSCSI settings to prevent the initiator from disconnecting from targets\.
 By increasing the iSCSI timeout values as shown following, you make your application better at dealing with write operations that take a long time and other transient issues such as network interruptions\.

 **Note**
 Commands might be slightly different for other types of Linux\.
 The following examples are based on Red Hat Linux\.